manishbajagai2/Notes-Taking-Web-App/README.md

-# To-Do-App
+# Notes Taking Web App

-This is a To Do web based application.
+This is another version of like To Do web based application.
 Here, a user can record his/her day-to-day activities or plan out the work according to the list that is made out using this app.
 Suitable for gathering information anytime, anywhere online.

 ## How to run the app